hejunxian256/PHBS_BlockChain_2019/BlockChain_Homework2/README.md

 #### **Test Case and Analysis**
 * A mined the genesis block, so the coinbase transaction goes to A. We create a new block chain with the genesis block.
-* B mined the next block, so the coinbase transaction goes to B, but the _prevHash_ of B's block is different from the hash of genesis block, so B's block should not be added to the chain due to wrong _prevHash_.
+* B mined the next block, but the _prevHash_ of B's block is different from the hash of genesis block, so B's block should not be added to the chain due to wrong _prevHash_.
 * Only when the _prevHash_ of B's block is the hash of genesis block, B's block can be added to the chain.